chelsea-hansen/RSV-Interventions/README.md

 ![RSV model diagram](https://github.com/chelsea-hansen/RSV-Interventions/assets/81387982/2cf4a0d5-c478-4386-8653-8eefb7c645a5)

 # Step 1 - Data Requirements
 The data needed to run the model can be found in the Data folder.
-The model has been fit using data from the ESSENCE system, but other data sets could also be used.
+The model has been fit using RSV-coded hospitalizations and emergency department (ED) visits collected through the ESSENCE system, but other data sets could also be used.
 Example datasets from King County, Washington are provided.
 ### yinit
 This dataset is what you will use to initiate the burn-in for the model.
 The 13 age groups (<2m, 2-3m, 4-5m, 6-7, 8-9, 10-11m, 1y, 2-4y, 5-9y, 10-19y, 20-39y, 40-64y, 65+y) are divided into the model compartments based on the age distribution and size of the population when you are starting your burn-in period.
 This assumes the age distribution in the population is relatively stable over time.
 You seed 1 infection in each age group >6 months.
 Note - some of the middle age groups are collapsed later in the code (becoming 1-4y and 5-64y).
 ### birth